China parliament approves Hong Kong security bill as tensions with U.S. rise

 Chinese authorities and the Beijing-backed government in Hong Kong say there is no threat to the city’s autonomy and the new law would be tightly focused.

+“The law will not affect the rights and freedoms enjoyed by Hong Kong residents,” the city’s Beijing-backed leader Carrie Lam said in a statement welcoming the Chinese parliament’s vote.

+The city government would fully cooperate with Beijing to “complete the relevant legislative work as early as possible”, she said.

-Nevertheless, the United States, Britain and the European Union have expressed concern about it, and its implications for China’s freest city and one of the world’s financial hubs.
+Despite the assurances, the United States, Britain and the European Union have expressed concern about the security legislation and its implications for China’s freest city and one of the world’s financial hubs.

 U.S. Secretary of State Mike Pompeo said on Wednesday Hong Kong no longer qualified for special treatment under U.S. law, potentially dealing a crushing blow to its status as a major financial hub.